infojasyrc/ms-node-template/README.md

-# boilerplate-typescript-fastify-clean-architecture
+# ms-node-template

-The repository is template for starting project with "boilerplate-typescript-fastify-clean-architecture" by develop CRUD for TODO APIs.
+The repository is template for starting project with "typescript-fastify" based on clean architecture by develop CRUD for TODO APIs.

-note:
+TODO list:

 - Explain about defination of clean architecture will come soon.
-- Now, testing coverage is not 100%.
+- Increase code coverage.

-### Installation - Todo APIs
+### Install dependencies

 ```bash
 npm install